← Back to research

 Why K-Means Fails for Semantic Data

 K-means is the most popular clustering algorithm.
 It's fast, simple, and produces balanced clusters.
-For semantic embeddings, it's usually wrong. **The K-Means Assumption** K-means finds k cluster centers that minimize within-cluster variance.
+For semantic embeddings, it's often a poor baseline. **The K-Means Assumption** K-means finds k cluster centers that minimize within-cluster variance.
 It implicitly assumes: - Clusters are spherical (same variance in all directions) - Clusters have similar sizes - All points belong to some cluster **Why This Fails for Semantics** Semantic embeddings don't satisfy these assumptions.
 Consider clustering documents about "machine learning."
 You'll find: **Dense, Tight Clusters** Highly specific topics (like "transformer architectures") form dense clusters.
 Documents are very similar. **Sparse, Broad Clusters** General topics (like "AI applications") form loose clusters.
 Documents share themes but vary widely. **Outliers and Noise** Some documents genuinely don't belong to any cluster.
 K-means forces them into the nearest group, polluting cluster coherence. **Irregular Shapes** Semantic relationships form complex shapes.
 "Financial technology" might form a crescent between "finance" and "technology" clusters.
-K-means, optimizing for spherical clusters, will split this in arbitrary ways. **The Result** K-means produces geometrically optimal but semantically incoherent clusters.
-Documents get grouped by accident of their vector positions, not by meaning.
+K-means, optimizing for spherical clusters, will split this in arbitrary ways. **The Result** K-means can produce geometrically tidy but semantically incoherent clusters.
+Documents may get grouped by accident of their vector positions, not by meaning.

 case study

-We clustered 5,000 healthcare policy documents to identify distinct topic areas.
+We clustered 5,000 healthcare policy documents to identify distinct topic areas in an internal evaluation.
 Documents were embedded using a BioBERT-based sentence transformer (768 dimensions). **K-Means Results (k=15)** - 15 balanced clusters (300-350 docs each) - Silhouette score: 0.42 (reasonable) - Computation time: 8 seconds **Manual inspection revealed problems:** - Cluster 3: Mixed "diabetes treatment guidelines" with "hospital billing procedures" - Cluster 8: Combined "mental health policy" with "surgical equipment regulations" - Cluster 12: "Pediatric care" mixed with "clinical trial protocols" Geometric clustering metrics looked fine.
-Semantic coherence was poor. **HDBSCAN Results** We reran with HDBSCAN (min_cluster_size=50, min_samples=10): - 23 clusters (sizes 51 to 847, highly variable) - 312 documents marked as noise (6%) - Silhouette score: 0.38 (lower than k-means!) - Computation time: 47 seconds **Manual inspection showed dramatic improvement:** - Cluster 1 (847 docs): Medicare reimbursement policies (highly coherent) - Cluster 7 (156 docs): Mental health parity requirements (coherent) - Cluster 15 (51 docs): Rare disease treatment protocols (very specific, very coherent) - Noise points: Documents genuinely spanning multiple topics **Why HDBSCAN Won** HDBSCAN identified that some topics (like Medicare) have huge document volumes, while others (rare diseases) have small but coherent clusters.
+Semantic coherence was poor. **HDBSCAN Results** We reran with HDBSCAN (min_cluster_size=50, min_samples=10): - 23 clusters (sizes 51 to 847, highly variable) - 312 documents marked as noise (6%) - Silhouette score: 0.38 (lower than k-means!) - Computation time: 47 seconds **Manual inspection showed clearer semantic separation:** - Cluster 1 (847 docs): Medicare reimbursement policies (highly coherent) - Cluster 7 (156 docs): Mental health parity requirements (coherent) - Cluster 15 (51 docs): Rare disease treatment protocols (very specific, very coherent) - Noise points: Documents genuinely spanning multiple topics **Why HDBSCAN Won** HDBSCAN identified that some topics (like Medicare) have huge document volumes, while others (rare diseases) have small but coherent clusters.
 It correctly identified cross-topic documents as noise rather than forcing them into misleading categories.
-The lower silhouette score reflected reality: healthcare topics have variable density and irregular shapes.
-HDBSCAN captured this.
-K-means imposed false geometric regularity.
+The lower silhouette score reflected one tradeoff of this example: healthcare topics have variable density and irregular shapes, and a purely geometric metric did not capture semantic usefulness on its own.
+In this internal comparison, HDBSCAN handled that structure better than k-means.

 Research Question